A New Parents’ Guide on Returning to Work

 Become a Prioritizing Pro

 Your time has always been valuable, but now it’s even more precious.
 Time management is absolutely essential.
 Here are some tips for a new parent who’s also juggling a job.

 Not a planner?
 You are now.
 Trust us, you’ll have much more peace of mind knowing your to-do list and important reminders are nestled neatly in your agenda.
 Need to grab eggs on the way home?
 Write it down.
 Need to schedule a haircut?
 Put a reminder in your phone, planner, or digital calendar on your computer.
 Suddenly think of a great question to ask your pediatrician?
 You guessed it – record it somewhere.

 Spend a few minutes each day, either in the morning or the night before, planning what you need to accomplish and when you plan to do it.
-This will help you more efficiently multi-task and feel confident you’re not forgetting anything.
+As a new parent, this will help you efficiently multi-task and feel confident you’re not forgetting anything.

 Your planning system can be digital or paper-based, or a combination of the two.
 Find what works for you and stick with it!

 The less time you have to spend racking your brain for misplaced information, the more time you’ll have for your family.
 In fact, you can add “enjoy quality time with my family” to your list and feel an extra burst of satisfaction when you cross it off.